maximkatut/telegram_bot/readme.md

 - Adheres to the [PEP8](https://peps.python.org/pep-0008/) coding standard.
 - Designed to be fault-tolerant and robust.
 - Utilizes the `aiogram` library for seamless Telegram API integration.
+- Handles commands such as `/start`, `/random`, `/gpt`, `/talk`, and `/quiz`.
+- Supports dynamic topic selection and quiz functionality with interactive buttons.
+- Manages conversation flow using `FSMContext` for state management.

 ## Getting Started